 Graphical maps to help you monitor your systems

 Monitoring systems can get clumsy and confusing when you have a huge number of hosts or services that need to be monitored.
 For that reason, we wanted to create something easy, clear and nice-looking.
-And that is exactly what we did when we released our tool “i-Vertix Monitoring Maps” as an additional module for our i-Vertix Network Management solution.
+And that is exactly what we did when we released our tool “i-Vertix Monitoring Maps” as an additional module for our i-Vertix IT Monitoring solution.
 Now every user can create his personal overview and has lots of possibilities to display data in real-time.

 A quick example of a monitoring map